glucometers-tech/glucometer-protocols/abbott/freestyle-optium.md

 The FreeStyle Optium device is a glucometer that can also read special β-ketones testing strips.
 This will become clear in the protocol description.

+There is no option to clear the meter's memory from the *FreeStyle Auto-Assist* software provided by Abbott.

 ## Cable

 The Abbott FreeStyle Optium device uses a special cable, that connects